prykon/disciple-tools-test-automation/README.md

-# Automated Web Testing Script
+# Disciple.Tools Test Automation

-This is a Python script that utilizes the Selenium WebDriver library to automate web browser interactions and perform tests on a the Disciple.Tools WordPress theme.
+This is a Python script that utilizes the Selenium WebDriver library to automate web browser interactions and perform tests on a the [Disciple.Tools WordPress theme](https://github.com/DiscipleTools/disciple-tools-theme).
 The script includes several custom functions for specific testing scenarios.

 - [Prerequisites](#prerequisites)
 - [Installation](#installation)